 In school we have different IT monitoring, filtering and reporting systems which all serve to keep our students safe when using computers and other devices in school and when using the internet.

-Fortinet is a leading cyber security company.
-Our Fortinet Firewall filters, monitors and logs all websites accessed in school.
+Our Firewall filters, monitors and logs all websites accessed in school.
 It is updated daily with new website classifications and allows us to monitor any attempts to access blocked websites on computers and all other devices on site.
 Fortinet is a member of the Internet Watch Foundation and referenced on the UK Safer Internet website.

 Impero is a leading UK based classroom software management company.
 Impero monitors students when they are using computers in school and provides real time alerting when inappropriate words are typed in.
 Impero is a member of the Internet Watch Foundation and referenced on the UK Safer Internet website.